abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ## Overview

-This project provisions a production-grade cloud infrastructure on AWS using Terraform as the IaC engine and Kubernetes (EKS) as the container orchestration layer.
-The goal was to build something fully automated — every AWS resource is defined in code and spun up with a single `terraform apply`, making the whole setup reproducible and version-controlled.

-The architecture runs inside a single VPC across two Availability Zones for high availability.
-Worker nodes live in private subnets and are never directly exposed to the internet.
-An Application Load Balancer in the public subnet is the only external entry point.
-Each AZ has its own NAT Gateway so outbound traffic from private nodes never crosses AZ boundaries, keeping latency low and avoiding unnecessary data transfer costs.
+Production-grade AWS infrastructure built with Terraform and Kubernetes (EKS).
+Everything is defined as code and provisioned with a single `terraform apply` — no clicking through consoles, fully reproducible.

-On top of the infrastructure, three workloads run inside the EKS cluster — the backend app, a PostgreSQL database backed by EBS persistent storage, and an OWASP ZAP instance for dynamic security testing.
-Everything is monitored through CloudWatch Container Insights.
+The setup runs across two Availability Zones inside a private/public subnet split.
+Worker nodes are never exposed to the internet — only the ALB is.
+Three workloads run inside the cluster: the backend app, PostgreSQL on EBS persistent storage, and OWASP ZAP for dynamic security testing.
+All monitored via CloudWatch Container Insights.

 ---